dcernst/dcernst.github.io/teaching/mat612s16/syllabus.md

 </table>
 </center>

 To compute your score on a given homework assignment, I will divide your total points by the total possible points to obtain a percent score.
 Each homework assignment has the same weight.
 Your overall homework grade will be worth 20% of your final grade.
+I expect students to be citing

 ### Exams ###
 There will be 3 midterm exams and a cumulative final exam.
 Exam 1 and Exam 2 will be written exams and may include a take-home portion.
 These exams are tentatively scheduled for **???** and **???**, respectively, and each is worth 25% of your overall grade.
 Exam 3 will be an oral exam taken individually in my office.
 The questions for the oral exam will predominately come from homework problems.
 Exam 3 will last roughly 30 minutes.
 Your score on Exam 3, as well as your performance on the presentation of in-class theorems (see below) will be worth 10% of your overall grade.
 Students will schedule Exam 3 during **April 25-May 12**.
 The final exam will be on **Wednesday, May 11** at **7:30-9:30AM** and is worth 25% of your overall grade.
 Make-up exams will only be given under extreme circumstances, as judged by me.
 In general, it will be best to communicate conflicts ahead of time.